Table of contents

 What are the late penalties on Blackboard quizzes?

-Late penalties are set by 17.4 of the university regulations here (the first bullet point) and by school policy - I don’t get to set them myself.
-Basically, you have a one-hour grace period after the noon deadline.
-After that, you’ll get a 10% penalty for submitting 1-24 hours late, a 20% penalty for submitting 24-48 hours late, and so on up to 96 hours late, from which point you get no marks at all.
-This applies after the “rounding up” calculation - if you get 51% and you submit six hours late, then your final mark will be 90% rather than 41%.
-Public holidays and university closure days after the deadline don’t count towards the penalty, but weekends do.
+Late penalties are set by 24.3 of the university regulations here (the first bullet point) and by school policy - I don’t get to set them myself.
+Basically, as far as the penalties are concerned, every quiz has a deadline of noon on Monday of week 24.
+After that, you’ll get a 10% penalty for submitting 24-47 hours late, a 20% penalty for submitting 48-71 hours late, a 30% penalty for submitting 72-95 hours late, and a 100% penalty (i.e. no marks at all) if you submit 96 hours late or more.
+This applies after the “rounding up” calculation - if you get 51% and you submit 30 hours late, then your final mark will be 90% rather than 41%.
 I don’t have any discretion over this, but if you have something serious going on then you can contact the school office to apply for extensions and/or exceptional circumstances.
-At the end of the day though, a single day of late penalties will only reduce your unit mark by 0.1%, so it’s not worth worrying about too much.

-Can I get an extension on the deadline for a Blackboard quiz?
+Can I get an extension on the Blackboard quizzes?

 This actually isn’t my decision - you’ll need to get in contact with the school office and make a formal extension request.

-Why is my quiz mark is showing up as zero, even though I only submitted one day late?
+Why is my quiz mark is showing up as zero?

-This is an artifact of the way Blackboard works - if you’re past the deadline, you’re flagged as late until your mark is manually reviewed, and until that happens it will show up as zero.
-I apply all the late penalties at once at the end of term, once all the dust has settled with extension requests, so your mark will show as zero until then.
+This is an artifact of the way Blackboard works - if you’re past the deadline (which I set as the time you should get it done by), you’re flagged as late until your mark is manually reviewed, and until that happens it will show up as zero.
+I do the manual reviews all at once at the end of term alongside the final mark calculations (once all the dust has settled with extension requests), so your mark will show as zero until then.

 Which problem class group am I in?